 Click Next to navigate to the Select Items to Back up page.

 Click Add Items and from the dialog box that opens, select System State and files or folders that you want to back up.
 Then click OK.

-- On the Choose Initial Back up Type page, leave the option Automatically over the network selected, and then click Next.
+On the Choose Initial Back up Type page, select Automatically over the network, and click Next.

-- On the Confirmation page, review the information, and then click Finish.
+On the Confirmation page, review the information, and click Finish.